ONLYOFFICE/document-server-proxy/nginx/ansible/README.md

 ### Step 2

-Clone this repository on your local machine
+Clone this repository on your local machine with command:

 ```bash
 git clone https://github.com/ONLYOFFICE/document-server-proxy.git